perturbing/CIP-1694-gov-tool/x509-cert-example/e2e.md

 nix develop
 ```

-> **Note:** The first time you run this this command it can take some time depending on your system.
+> **Note:** The first time you run this command it can take some time depending on your system.

 Next, we can obtain the script hash of the Cold credential to hard-code it into the genesis configuration as follows: